-At Warwick Road Primary School, we are using new materials from The White Rose Maths Hub to support the teaching, resourcing and assessing of Maths.
+At Warwick Road Primary School, we are using the Power Maths scheme of work, which is supplemented by materials from The White Rose Maths Hub to support the teaching, resourcing and assessing of maths.

 Maths lessons will mainly focus on 3 stages— fluency, reasoning and problem solving.
 The fluency section allows children to practise their skills in a topic, the reasoning section provides an opportunity for children to deepen their thinking and apply their knowledge and skills in different ways and the problem solving section usually involves an open ended task for children to explore and discuss different possibilities and outcomes.

 As a school, we aim to give all children a thorough understanding of number and algebra, shape, space and handling data.
 A strong emphasis is also placed on investigative and problem solving activities.
 The work is delivered through a balance of individual programmes, group work and whole class lessons.
 Our mathemetics curriculum has the overall aim of meeting the individual needs of children of all abilities, as well as offering challenge and enjoyment.

 The curriculum is complemented with the study of mathematical topics and applied where possible in all cross curricular work.
 There is a strong commitment to practical activities leading to mathematical understanding as well as in mental arithmetic as a basis for the children to be able to tackle more complex mathematical operations with confidence.

 In order to be a successful mathematician, we will provide children with multi-stage problems so they will improve their understanding of mathematics as a whole subject.
 A successful mathematician will have:

 - An understanding of the important concepts and an ability to make connections within mathematics.